 While the weather can move these dates around a week or two, this is a good map to give you an idea if you are looking to book an autumn trip to PA ahead of the season.

 Best Places to See Autumn Colors in Pennsylvania

 The Pennsylvania Grand Canyon

-To see the fall colors, head to Leonard Harrison State Park or Colton Point State Park and check out their observation decks and the trails that lead down to the bottom of the gorge from both.
-Another great option is a walk or bike ride along the Pine Creek Rail Trail along the creek at the bottom of the gorge.
+To see fall colors, head to Leonard Harrison State Park or Colton Point State Park and check out their observation decks and the trails that lead down to the bottom of the gorge from both.
+Another great option is a walk or bike along the Pine Creek Rail Trail along the creek at the bottom of the gorge.

 Ricketts Glen State Park

 Pennsylvania’s best destination for waterfall lovers is at its best during the fall foliage season.
 Not only are the waterfalls generally flowing well thanks to the early fall rain, but the leaves are breathtaking, and the crowds, at least during the week, are minimal.

 In my opinion, the Falls Trail in Ricketts Glen State Park, which takes you past the park’s 23 named waterfalls, is the best hike in the entire state.
 And, visiting when fall colors in PA are at their peak gives you a chance to not only spend time on the trail but to also see one of the most scenic areas of Northeastern Pennsylvania.